cliosight/Docs/README.md

 ## Creating Graphs and Charts with JavaScript libraries and Reports <a name="graphs"></a>

 ## Using Reports in Jupyter Notebook <a name="jupyter"></a>
-Basic Python coding can be used to test and train machine learning models using datasets from various sources, such as Kaggle.
-These datasets are typically downloaded as CSV files and stored locally where Jupyter is installed or accessed.
-These can then be processed, split, or merged.
-The results of analysis tasks can be plotted on a graph using libraries like matplotlib and seaborn.
-Alternatively, reports from different data sources in one or more Cliosight accounts can be used for such analysis and visualization.
-The resultant datasets of subsequent operations can be pushed back to various data sources from the same source code.
-This makes sharing private datasets easy and secure.
+Basic python coding can be used to test and train machine learning models using free and open-source datasets from various platforms, such as Kaggle.
+These are typically downloaded as CSV files and stored locally on the VM where Jupyter is installed or accessed remotely.
+They are processed, split, or merged according to the requirements.
+The results of analysis tasks are plotted on a graph using libraries like matplotlib and seaborn.
+Alternatively, reports from different datasources in one or more Cliosight accounts can be used for such data analysis and visualization.
+The results of subsequent operations can be pushed back to various datasources as new reports or as additional records for existing reports.
+This makes creation, updation and sharing of private datasets more secure for collaborative applications.

 ## JSON body of a Reporting Dashboard  <a name="dashboard"></a>
 A reporting dashboard is an aggregation of related reports with global filters.